codeformuenster/codeformuenster.github.io/README.md

 - Open `_data/projects.yaml`
 - Add your project in the following form

-       repositoryname
+      repositoryname:
         title: The title of the project
         project_url: The url of the project (optional github project url will be used if missing)
         image: the file name of the project image.
 File should be in assets/img/projects
         showcased: true/false

 - If your project should be showcased, add an image to assets/img/projects